 Inspections vs Audits: What's the Difference?

-During my work in industry, I was often asked by a client to undertake regular site audits; this seemed like a reasonable request but often was not at all what the client wanted.
+During my work in the health and safety industry, I was often asked by a client to undertake regular site audits; this seemed like a reasonable request but often was not at all what the client wanted.
 In most cases the client wanted a workplace inspection to be carried out rather than a site audit.
 Organisations can incorrectly interchange the terms audits and inspections leading to confusion.

 So what is the difference between an inspection and an audit?
 They are both essential, proactive monitoring techniques.
 However, their uses and benefits are quite distinct from one another.